gfusee/seal-sdk-rs/book/src/advanced-topics.md

 }
 ```

-Compile `seal-sdk-rs` with your modified dependency version and the new
+Compile `seal-sdk-rs` against your chosen dependency version and the new
-implementation takes effect.
+implementation becomes active.

 ## Custom HTTP client

-[`HttpClient`](../../src/http_client.rs) only requires one async method:
+[`HttpClient`](../../src/http_client.rs) defines a single method.
+Implement it
+for your preferred transport (hyper, surf, a custom blocking client, etc.):

 ```rust
 use std::collections::HashMap;